HieuLsw/blobjob/README.txt

 HOW TO PLAY THE GAME:

-Move the blob using the arrows and jum using space.
+Move the blob using the arrows and jump using space.

 Don't touch the spikes, don't get too close to the left edge.